odysseyindia/odyssey-tours/content/english/tim/itineraries/test/_index.md

           Indo-Portuguese style of its magnificent baroque churches, its stately ancestral mansions and its historic forts.
       - type: hotel
-        url: /destinations/india/states/goa/cities/goa/hotels/panjim-inn/
+        url: /destinations/nepal/cities/bhaktapur/hotels/hotel-heritage-bhaktapur/
-        title: Panjim Inn
+        title: Hotel Heritage Bhaktapur
         content: >-
-          A charming heritage hotel with lots of character, located amongst the winding alleys of Fountainhas, the Latin quarter of Panjim.The light-filled rooms are endowed with furniture worthy of any museum.
-          The restaurant serves perennial Goan and Continental favourites.
-There are many sun-drenched balconies and shady courtyards for relaxation.
+          Heritage is a Newari-style boutique hotel influenced by the rich art and architecture of the ancient city of Bhaktapur.
+The hotel is a tasteful reproduction of Nepali architecture, and the rooms are carefully designed with elaborately hand-carved wooden windows, beds and mirrors.
+You can try Newari and Nepali cuisine in the restaurant, or relax in the garden, under the shadow of the handsome red-brick building.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''